1986 Stanley Cup playoffs: (N3) St. Louis Blues vs. (N4) Toronto Maple Leafs

 This was the first playoff series between these two teams.

 In the series-deciding game seven, Kevin LaVallee scored the game-winning goal with just under twelve-and-a-half minutes left to send the Blues to the conference finals.

 (S1) Edmonton Oilers vs. (S2) Calgary Flames

 This was the third playoff series meeting between these two teams.
 Edmonton won both previous meetings, including their most recent meeting in seven games in the 1984 Smythe Division Finals.

 The deciding goal of game seven between the Oilers and Flames was scored five minutes into the third period when Edmonton's Steve Smith attempted a cross-ice pass from the side of his own net and the puck struck goaltender Grant Fuhr's leg and went into the Edmonton goal.
-This goal is significant because it eliminated the Oilers from the playoffs and prevented them from possibly winning a third straight Stanley Cup.
+Perry Berezan of the Flames was given credit for the goal as he was the last opposing player to touch the puck.
+This goal is significant because it eliminated the Oilers from the playoffs and prevented them from possibly winning a third straight Stanley Cup, as well as a record tying five straight Stanley Cups.
 To date this is the Flames' only playoff series victory over the Oilers.